9.1 General context

 The National Programme for Youth 2013–2022 (Resolucija o Nacionalnem programu za mlade2013–2022) aims to support and foster the participation and representation of young women and men (see 6.2.1, priority sub-field 3: encouraging and strengthening of permanent mechanisms for consultation with young people).
-The programme mainly addresses structured dialogue in an attempt to ensure timely and effective contributions on the part of young people to the formulation of public policies that concern them.
-Young people should increase their awareness so that they can actively influence the shaping of public policies in the EU.
+The programme mainly addresses youth dialogue in an attempt to ensure timely and effective contributions on the part of young people to the formulation of public policies that concern them, such as education, youth policy, health etc. Young people should increase their awareness so that they can actively influence the shaping of public policies in the EU.
 Young people should also become awareness of their joint ownership of the European idea.

-Consequently, the main concepts of this program are in accordance with the new European Union’s notion of ‘structured dialogue’.
+Consequently, the main concepts of this program are in accordance with the new European Union’s notion of ‘youth dialogue’.